WE KNOW WHAT IT IS LIKE TO BE A TENANT!

 If the Landlord has chosen to collect your rent and lodge your deposit, it will be the Landlord’s responsibility to supply you with all the relevant paperwork and to do so within the required time frames.

 In the unlikely event you wish to change the Lead Tenant, please make this request in writing.
-All tenants will need to contact us to advise they are happy with the change, before this can be carried out.
+All tenants will need to contact us to confirm that they are happy with this change, before it can be carried out.

 Amendments to Tenancy Agreement Requested by the Tenant - £50 (or reasonable costs incurred if higher)

-For example, but not limited to, name changes, replacement of one Tenant, new pets (if allowed).
+For example, but not limited to, name changes, replacement of one Tenant.

 Late Payment of Rent